Animal welfare: Attitudes

 Animal welfare often refers to a utilitarian attitude towards the well-being of nonhuman animals.
 It believes the animals can be exploited if the animal suffering and the costs of use is less than the benefits to humans.
 This attitude is also known simply as welfarism.

 An example of welfarist thought is Hugh Fearnley-Whittingstall's meat manifesto.
 Point three of eight is:

 Think about the animals that the meat you eat comes from.
 Are you at all concerned about how they have been treated?
 Have they lived well?
 Have they been fed on safe, appropriate foods?
 Have they been cared for by someone who respects them and enjoys contact with them?
 Would you like to be sure of that?
 Perhaps it's time to find out a bit more about where the meat you eat comes from.
 Or to buy from a source that reassures you about these points.

 Robert Garner describes the welfarist position as the most widely held in modern society.
 He states that one of the best attempts to clarify this position is given by philosopher Robert Nozick:

 Consider the following (too minimal) position about the treatment of animals.
 So that we can easily refer to it, let us label this position "utilitarianism for animals, Kantianism for people."
 It says: (1) maximize the total happiness of all living beings; (2) place stringent side constraints on what one may do to human beings.
 Human beings may not be used or sacrificed for the benefit of others; animals may be used or sacrificed for the benefit of other people or animals only if those benefits are greater than the loss inflicted.

 Welfarism is often contrasted with the animal rights and animal liberation positions, which hold that animals should not be used by humans and should not be regarded as human property.
-However, it has been argued that both welfarism and animal liberation only make sense if it is assumed that animals have "subjective welfare".
+However, it has been argued that both welfarism and animal liberation only make sense if it is assumed that animals have subjective welfare (if they care about what happens to them).

-New welfarism

-New welfarism was coined by Gary L. Francione in 1996.
-It is a view that the best way to prevent animal suffering is to abolish the causes of animal suffering, but advancing animal welfare is a goal to pursue in the short term.
-Thus, for instance, new welfarists want to phase out fur farms and animal experiments but in the short-term they try to improve conditions for the animals in these systems, so they lobby to make cages less constrictive and to reduce the numbers of animals used in laboratories.